tanovese/Readme-Generator/readme.md

 ## Credits

-This app was completed with the help of Andrew Tirpok, a Rutgers tutor.
+This app was completed with the help of a Rutgers tutor named Andrew Tirpok.

 ## License